Steven Spielberg: 1975–1980: Magician

 After declining an offer to make Jaws 2, Spielberg and Dreyfuss reunited to work on a film about UFOs, Close Encounters of the Third Kind (1977).
-Spielberg used 65 mm film for the best picture quality, and a new live-action recording system so that the recordings could be duplicated later.
+Spielberg used 65 mm film for the best picture quality, and a new live-action recording system so recordings could be duplicated later.
 He cast one of his favorite directors, François Truffaut, as the scientist Claude Lacombe and worked with special effects expert Douglas Trumbull.
 It marked the first of many collaborations between Spielberg and editor Michael Kahn.
-One of the rare films both written and directed by Spielberg, Close Encounters was very popular with filmgoers' and won Academy Awards for Best Cinematography (Vilmos Zsigmond) and Best Sound Effects Editing (Frank Warner).
-Stanley Kauffmann wrote: "I saw Close Encounters at its first public showing in New York, and most of the audience stayed on and on to watch the credits crawl lengthily at the end.
+One of the rare films both written and directed by Spielberg, Close Encounters won Academy Awards for Best Cinematography (Vilmos Zsigmond) and Best Sound Effects Editing (Frank Warner).
+Stanley Kauffmann wrote: "I saw Close Encounters at its first public showing in New York, and most of the audience stayed...to watch the credits crawl lengthily at the end.
 For one thing, under the credits the giant spaceship was returning to the stars.
 For another, they just didn't want to leave this picture.
 For still another, they seemed to understand the importance of those many names to what they had just seen."
 Kauffmann placed it first on his list of the best American films from 1968 to 1977.
-Reviewing Close Encounters, Kael called Spielberg "a magician in the age of movies".
+Kael called Spielberg "a magician in the age of movies".

 His next directorial work was 1941 (1979), an action-comedy written by Robert Zemeckis and Bob Gale about Californians preparing for a Japanese invasion after the attack on Pearl Harbor.
-Spielberg was self-conscious about doing comedy as he had no prior experience in the genre.
+Spielberg was self-conscious about doing comedy as he had no prior experience in it.
 Universal and Columbia agreed to co-finance the film.
-1941 grossed more than $92.4 million worldwide upon release, but most critics, and the studio heads, disliked it.
-Charles Champlin described 1941 as "the most conspicuous waste since the last major oil spill, which it somewhat resembles".
+1941 grossed more than $92 million worldwide upon release, but most critics, and the studio heads, disliked it.
+Charles Champlin described 1941 as "the most conspicuous waste since the last major oil spill, which it somewhat resembles."